rhtconsulting/fuse-quickstarts/karaf/rest_dsl_basic_auth/README.md

 Rest DSL w/ Basic Auth Example
 ====================================
-This project demonstrates how to publish a GET and POST REST Webservice using the DSL as well as how to work with JSON Objects and marshall them to a Pojo.
-It also has seperate routes that demonstrate how to call a REST endpoint using the HTTP4 Component.
+This project demonstrates how to publish a GET and POST REST Webservice using the DSL with Basic Authentication using Fuse's JAAS Realms.
+It also shows how to work with JSON Objects and marshall them to a Pojos.
+In addition it has seperate route that demonstrate how to call a REST endpoint using the HTTP4 Component and Basic Auth.

 ### Requirements:
  * JBoss Fuse 6.2.0